IntelLabs/PyTorchALFI/README.md

 <figcaption align = "center"><b> Fig. 1: Pytorch-ALFI System overview </b></figcaption>
 <br/><br/>

-The core of the tool is the "alficore" component, which provides a test class that integrates all functionalities.
-The specifics of the fault injection campaign, such as fault model and number of injected faults, will be configured in the "scenario configuration" component.
-The "pytorchfi" component will take care of the fault injection execution.
-Alficore further provides multiple optional functionalities, in form of the components "Dataloaders" (provide a selection of simple-to-use dataloaders), "Monitoring" (functions to monitor the occurrence of not-a-number, NaN, or infinity, Inf, values), "Evaluation" (calculate SDC or DUE rates), and "Visualization" (plot key results, currently only for object detection).
+The core of the tool is the **alficore** component, which provides a test class that integrates all functionalities.
+The specifics of the fault injection campaign, such as fault model and number of injected faults, will be configured in the **scenario configuration** component.
+The **pytorchfi** component will take care of the fault injection execution.
+Alficore further provides multiple optional functionalities, in form of the components **Dataloaders** (provide a selection of simple-to-use dataloaders), **Monitoring** (functions to monitor the occurrence of not-a-number, NaN, or infinity, Inf, values), **Evaluation** (calculate SDC or DUE rates), and **Visualization** (plot key results, currently only for object detection).
 A detailed description of the workflow can be found in the next sections.
 To run a minimal example, the following demo scripts can be used.

 ### Minimal example for image classification: